-In February 2022, our Board of Directors authorized a stock repurchase program to acquire up to \$350 million of our outstanding common stock (the "Repurchase Program"), which is approved to run through April 1, 2024.
-In connection with the Merger, the Repurchase Program was increased to \$500 million and was extended through December 31, 2024.
-The Repurchase Program can be used to reduce our shares of Class A and Class C Common Stock outstanding.
-Repurchases may be made from time to time in the open-market or via privately negotiated transactions at the Company's discretion and will be subject to market conditions, applicable legal requirements, available liquidity, compliance with our debt and other agreements and other factors.
+Our Board of Directors authorized a stock repurchase program to acquire up to \$500 million of our outstanding Common Stock (the "Repurchase Program"), which was approved to run through December 31, 2024.
+The Repurchase Program can be used to reduce our shares of Class A Common Stock and Class C Common Stock outstanding.
+Repurchases may be made from time to time in the open-market or via privately negotiated transactions at our discretion and will be subject to market conditions, applicable legal requirements, available liquidity, compliance with our debt agreements and other factors.
 The Repurchase Program does not require any specific number of shares to be acquired and can be modified or discontinued by our Board of Directors at any time.